-Beginning with students admitted in 2016, each Ph.D. student who is a fellow must successfully complete an experiential training experience or residency in teaching / nursing education as a requirement for graduation.
-Students who are experienced faculty members may continue with their fellowship focusing on research.
-This training / fellowship experience is scheduled in the second and third year of the fellowship The purpose of the teaching residency is to increase knowledge of and competencies in the role of the Ph.D. prepared nurse educator.
-The teaching fellowship / training must include a minimum of 100 total hours of experiential learning activities directly related to the classroom and/or clinical teaching roles, and must include a minimum of 50 hours of direct student contact each semester.
+The purpose of the teaching residency is to increase knowledge of and competencies in the role of the Ph.D. prepared nurse educator.
+For students who are not funded by a university fellowship, the teaching residency must include a minimum of 100 total hours of experiential learning activities directly related to the classroom and/or clinical teaching roles, and must include a minimum of 50 hours of direct student contact each semester.
 Examples of appropriate activities include, but are not limited to, developing course syllabi, developing lecture objectives with corresponding evaluation criteria, developing test items and evaluating their effectiveness, preparing and demonstrating effective in-class presentations and lectures, demonstrating appropriate use of A/V and other materials to enhance classroom presentations and completion of course(s) at the Center for Teaching Excellence including the Apprenticeship in College Teaching (ACT).
 These types of activities, when undertaken in the role of Teaching Assistant, may be counted toward this requirement.
-Prior teaching experiences may be counted toward the teaching residency requirement through portfolio review.
 Students, with the help of their advisor/chairperson, will identify the specific objectives, learning activities and timetable for completion of their teaching residencies.
-The advisor/chairperson and Associate Dean of Graduate Programs must approve the student's plan for the teaching residency prior to beginning any residency-related activities.
+The advisor, Associate Dean of Academic Affairs & Faculty Development, and Ph.D. program director must approve the student's plan for the teaching residency prior to beginning any residency-related activities.
 A copy of the approved plan will be placed in the student's file.
-Students will be assigned to course faculty / mentors who can provide appropriate teaching opportunities.